mshanemc/deploy-to-sfdx/README.md

 You have a dev hub, and an sfdx repo.
 You'd like to let people spin up scratch orgs based on the repo, and these people might not feel like using a terminal, cloning the repo, loggin in to a dev hub, and executing sfdx commands.
 * because they might not be developers (think admins, or even end users in a training scenario)
 * because they might not be Salesforce developers (say you built an app and give your designer/CSS person github access to "make it cool")
-* because you might not want to give them dev hub access
+* because you might have dev hub access and you don't want to give it to them
 * because you want to let people test the app quickly
 * because (like me) you're using it for workshops and demos
 ---